• Skip to main content

 The early years.

-Animated-Teeth.com was started by Dr. Paul Cotner in 2000 as a hobby site.
-Having some free time, an interest in the web, and a fascination with the hand-coded way that web pages were created back then, during the summer of 2000 Dr. Cotner composed a series of pages that covered a few core dental topics.
-They simply explained aspects of dentistry in the same way he was doing for patients in his practice.
+Animated-Teeth.com was founded by Dr. Paul Cotner in the summer of 2000 as a hobby project.
+Driven by a growing interest in the early internet and a fascination with hand-coding web pages, Dr. Cotner composed and illustrated a series of posts that covered an initial set of core dental topics.
+They simply explained aspects of dentistry in the same way that he was doing for patients in his practice each day.

 Initial growth.

-Animated-Teeth.com would have remained just a hobby site composed of only a few pages if it wasn’t for the introduction of Google’s Adsense product in 2003.
+Animated-Teeth.com would have remained just a hobby site composed of only a few pages if it wasn’t for the introduction of Google’s AdSense product in 2003.
 Yes, this is the advertising that some people hate and block.
-And is that poorly regulated advertising program that ruined much of the web.
+And it is that horribly regulated advertising program which ruined much of the web.
 But for dedicated niche websites that otherwise had little hope of monetizing their pages, its introduction was a boon.

 This product, available to almost any website, provided a way for small publishers to insulate themselves from the (potentially compromising) pressures typically associated with maintaining business sponsorships or participating in affiliate marketing programs.
 It provided an avenue by which a website could practice unfettered editorial freedom yet still cover expenses.